microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 ## Summary

-This example demonstrated several methods of how to measure the pulse width and duty cycle of a pulse on the PIC16F18076 Curiousity Nano Board.
+This example demonstrated several methods of how to measure the pulse width and duty cycle of a pulse on the PIC16F18076 Curiosity Nano board.

 <!--Note: A second Curiosty Nano Board was used to simulate the input signal at varying duty cycles (10%-90% at 10% intervals).
 Replacing the pulse generating Curiosty Nano Board with a different input pulse generator may be advantageous depending on the application. -->